paulhibbitts/publishing-with-docsify-this/README.md

 # Markdown Publishing with Docsify&#8288;&#8211;&#8288;This

-An introduction to Markdown publishing using the open source [Docsify-This.net](https://docsify-this.net/) project.
+A guide to Markdown publishing using the open source [Docsify-This.net](https://docsify-this.net/) project.

 ## Markdown